Host a server

 2

-In your home router’s control panel, forward these ports to your server’s local IP address:
+In your home router’s control panel, forward these ports to your device’s local IP address:

 • 29900 (UDP or Both) - Login Service